Rishiri & Rebun 利尻島 & 礼文島エリア

 You'll find hiking trails from easy to challenging and places to cycle so that you can take everything in.
 Add delicacies from the sea, and you've got the perfect island experience.

-You can reach these two islands by plane and ferry from Sapporo and Wakkanai, respectively.
+You can reach these two islands by plane and ferry.

-You can take a car or bike on the ferry, but for a car, you will need to reserve at least a day in advance
+You can take a car, motorbike or bike on the ferry, but for a car, you will need to reserve at least a day in advance (you can reserve a car berth up to two months before departure)

 Known as Rishiri-Fuji for its resemblance to Mt.
 Fuji, Mt.
 Rishiri provides a 360-degree panoramic view of the island's wetlands and forests from its summit, as well as views of neighboring Rebun Island and even Russia's Sakhalin Island.